Melt butter and set aside to cool. Tip - warm butter will deflate the eggs.

 Filling and Frosting

 In the bowl of a stand mixer with the whisk attachment add the whipping cream.
-Start whipping on medium speed, gradually add the sugar.
+Start whipping at medium speed, gradually add the sugar.
 Then turn to high speed and whip to stiff peaks.
-Tip - cold whipping cream in a chilled bowl will whip faster.
+Pro tip - cold whipping cream in a chilled bowl will whip faster.
 I like to keep my mixer bowl in the fridge for a few minutes before I start whipping.

 For the sugar syrup - in a saucepan boil ½ cup water and ¼ cup sugar for 2 minutes.
 Set aside to cool.